Medi-Cal Frequently Asked Questions

 - A member of a family whose income falls within the Medi-Cal eligibility guidelines

-Children are eligible, regardless of immigration status, if they:
+Children and young adults are eligible, regardless of immigration status, if they:

 - Live in California